By: David Jones

 Given the fiscal pressure created by ever-increasing health care costs, it is imperative to find ways to reduce costs throughout the system.
 Simplifying product complexity and reducing industry sales expenses is an easier way to decrease national expenditures than restructuring the U.S. medical delivery system — something we must ultimately do but which will take far longer.

 The economic case for exchanges is clear and relatively free of ethical and moral ambiguities.
 We should get these exchanges online, tweak them as necessary and move on to the harder issues that are worthy of our passions.

 The technology is here and ready.
 Finally, the health care system has the opportunity to rise to the occasion.

-David Jones is chairman and managing director of Chrysalis Ventures, a venture capital firm that invests in health care IT companies.
+David Jones is chairman and managing director of Chrysalis, a venture capital firm that invests in health care IT companies.
 He sits on the board of Humana Inc. and served as its chairman from 2005 to 2010.